JanIvanov777/PFKMinecraftJanIvanov/README.md

 This is a work specially for PFK in September of the Keep project.

 The work contains:
 - Minecraft video about the project.
-Link: coming soon
+Link: https://youtu.be/PRqMH9O7OM0
 - Server map for version 1.16.2.
 Path: /map/
 - Video.
 Path: /video/
 - Several skins and their 3D versions.
 Path: /img/